navapbc/FFS-IncomeReportingToolkit/README.md

 * Example language and visual templates for income Following this guidance can improve application form accessibility, equity, and usability.

-## Core Team

-An up-to-date list of core team members can be found in [MAINTAINERS.md](MAINTAINERS.md).

 # Development and Software Delivery Lifecycle

 The following guide is for members of the project team who have access to the repository.
 For more information on contribributing, see [the Contributing section](#contributing).